microEcology/pime/README.md

 Citation
 ========

 Roesch et al. (2018), PIME: including the concept of prevalence for uncovering differences in microbiome noised data.
-Frontiers, submitted.